KumbiraiShonhiwa/Sunderland-Sustainable-Travel-Hub/README.md

 ---

+## 🔄 Continuous Integration (GitHub Actions)

+This project uses **GitHub Actions** to support a lightweight and reliable **Continuous Integration (CI)** workflow.
+The goal is to maintain code quality and stability while respecting **SharePoint governance constraints**.

+### Why GitHub Actions Are Used

+* Validate frontend builds before merging
+* Enforce consistent code style and quality
+* Detect dependency vulnerabilities early
+* Reduce integration issues in a student-led team
+* Support collaborative development without automating deployment

+Automated deployment is **intentionally excluded**, as SharePoint solutions require controlled, manual deployment.

+---

+### Active Workflows

+#### ✅ Frontend Build & Lint

+Runs on every push and pull request to ensure the React + SPFx frontend:

+* Installs dependencies successfully
+* Passes linting checks
+* Builds without errors

+This prevents broken SPFx builds from reaching the main branch.

+---

+#### 🧹 Code Quality Checks

+Enforces consistent formatting and coding standards using ESLint and Prettier.
+This improves readability, reduces merge conflicts, and ensures maintainable code.

+---

+#### 🔐 Dependency Security Scanning

+Regularly scans project dependencies for known vulnerabilities.
+This supports security best practices expected in institutional environments.

+---

+#### 📝 Documentation Validation (Optional)

+Checks Markdown files for formatting issues to maintain professional documentation quality.

+---

+### What CI Does *Not* Do

+* Deploy to SharePoint automatically
+* Manage authentication secrets
+* Provision infrastructure
+* Modify SharePoint environments

+All deployments are handled **manually** to ensure compliance and reduce risk.

+---

 ## 📜 License

 This project is developed for academic and institutional use by the **University of Sunderland Sustainability Team**.